-- 10.12 Notification While on Paid Vacation or Compensatory Time Off: If an employee is injured or is taken ill while on paid vacation or compensatory time off, he/she shall notify his/her department on the first day of disability.
-However, if it is physically impossible to give the required notice on the first day, notice shall be provided as soon as possible and shall be accompanied by an acceptable showing of reasons for the delay.
-A doctor's statement or other acceptable proof of illness or disability, while on vacation or compensatory time off, may be required regardless of the number of days involved. - 10.13 Filing Application: Unless there are extenuating circumstances, the employee shall submit the required application for sick leave pay within sixteen (16) working hours after his/her return to duty.
-However, if he/she is absent because of illness or injury for more than eighty (80) working hours, he/she shall then file an application for an indefinite period of time.
-Each supervisor and crew chief shall obtain the necessary forms provided by the Seattle Department of Human Resources and make them available to the employee. - 10.14 Claims to be in 15 minute increments: Sick leave shall be claimed in fifteen (15)-minute increments to the nearest full fifteen (15)-minute increment, a fraction of less than eight (8) minutes being disregarded.
-Separate portions of an absence interrupted by a return to work shall be claimed on separate application forms. - 10.15 Limitations of Claims: All sick leave claims shall be limited to the actual amount of time lost due to illness or disability.
-The total amount of sick leave claimed in any pay period by an employee shall not exceed the employee's sick leave accumulation as shown on the payroll for the pay period immediately preceding his illness or disability.
-It is the responsibility of his/her department to verify that sick leave accounts have not been overdrawn; and if a claim exceeds the number of hours an employee has to his/her credit, the department shall correct his/her application. - 10.16 Rate of Pay for Sick Leave Used: An employee who uses paid sick leave shall be compensated at the rate of pay he or she would have earned had he or she worked as scheduled, with the exception of overtime (see Section 10.17).
-For example, an employee who misses a scheduled night shift associated with a graveyard premium pay is entitled to receive the premium for those hours missed due to sick leave. - 10.17 Rate of Pay for Sick Leave Used to Cover Missed Overtime: An employee may use paid sick leave for scheduled mandatory overtime shifts missed due to a qualifying reason as provided in Section 10.1.
+- Notification While on Paid Vacation or Compensatory Time Off: If an employee is injured or is taken ill while on paid vacation or compensatory time off, he/she-the employee shall notify his/her the employee's department on the first day of disability that they will be using paid sick leave.
+However, if it is physically impossible to give the required notice on the first day, notice shall be provided as soon as possible-and shall be accompanied by an acceptable showing of reasons for the delay.
+A doctor's statement or other acceptable proof of illness or disability, while on vacation or compensatory time off, may be required regardless of the number of days involved for absences greater than three continuous days. - Filing Application: Unless there are extenuating circumstances, the employee shall submit the required application for sick leave pay within sixteen (16) working hours after the employee's his/her return to duty.
+However, if he/she the employee is absent because of illness or injury for more than eighty (80) working hours, his/her the employee shall then file an application for an indefinite period of time.
+Each supervisor and crew chief shall obtain the necessary forms provided by the Seattle Department of Human Resources and make them available to the employee. - 10.14.2 Claims to be in 15-minute increments: Sick leave shall be claimed in fifteen (15)-minute increments to the nearest full fifteen (15)-minute increment, a fraction of less than eight (8) minutes being disregarded.
+Separate portions of an absence interrupted by a return to work shall be claimed on separate application forms. - Limitations of Claims: All sick leave claims shall be limited to the actual amount of time lost due to illness or disability.
+The total amount of sick leave claimed in any pay period by an employee shall not exceed the employee's sick leave accumulation as shown on the payroll for the pay period immediately preceding his-the employee's illness or disability.
+It is the responsibility of his/her_the employee's department to verify that sick leave accounts have not been overdrawn; and if a claim exceeds the number of hours an employee has to-his/her-credit accrued, the department shall correct his/her the employee's application. - Rate of Pay for Sick Leave Used: An employee who uses paid sick leave shall be compensated at the straight-time rate of pay he or she would have earned had he or she worked as scheduled, with the exception of overtime (see Section 10.17) as required by Seattle Municipal Code 14.16, and other applicable laws, such as RCW 49.46.210.
+For example, an employee who misses a scheduled night shift associated with a graveyard premium pay is entitled to receive the premium for those hours missed due to sick leave.
+For employees who use paid sick leave hours that would have been overtime if worked, the City will apply requirements of Seattle Municipal Code 14.16 and applicable laws such as RCW 49.46.210. - 10.17 Rate of Pay for Sick Leave Used to Cover Missed Overtime: An employee may use paid sick leave for scheduled mandatory overtime shifts missed due to a qualifying reason as provided in Section 10.1.
 Payment for the missed shifts shall be at the employee's regular straight-time rate of pay.
 An employee may not use paid sick leave for missed voluntary overtime shifts, which is scheduled work that the employee elected or agreed to add to his or her schedule.